schriftgestalt/GlyphsSDK/Python Templates/Filter with Dialog/README.md

 # User code

-A functional plugin can be as small as this (in `Contents/Resources/plugin.py`):
+A functional plug-in can be as small as this (in `Contents/Resources/plugin.py`):

 ```python
 # encoding: utf-8